Start your free 30-day trial.

 To make a website mobile-friendly, there are two main objectives: responsive and fast.

-Mobile devices, because of their nature, don’t always count with the best connection or fast CPUs, making it a real challenge for these devices to handle JavaScript as efficiently as desktops.
+Mobile devices, because of their nature, don’t always have the best connection or fast CPUs, making it a real challenge for these devices to handle JavaScript as efficiently as desktops.

 Example of mobile vs. desktop boot-up time